superterrific/dana-byerly/src/articles/airtable-eleventy.md

 ---
 ```

-In the data field is the name of the data file, in this case <code>all.js</code>, Size specifies how many items to list per page.
-If you were using collections you'd specify your collection in the data field, for example <code>collections.posts</code>.
+In the data field is the name of the data file, in this case ```all.js```, Size specifies how many items to list per page.
+If you were using collections you'd specify your collection in the data field, for example ```collections.posts```.

-In the template there's a [Nunjucks variable using set](https://mozilla.github.io/nunjucks/templating.html#set) that picks up the pagination data from the markdown file using <code>pagination.items</code>.
+In the template there's a [Nunjucks variable using set](https://mozilla.github.io/nunjucks/templating.html#set) that picks up the pagination data from the markdown file using ```pagination.items```.

 ```html
 <!-- feed.html -->